 - Executive summary

 - The Impact of gambling on young people

 - Online gambling

 This report contains the findings from the Gambling Commission’s annual study, produced by Ipsos, exploring gambling behaviours among young people in Great Britain.

 The research was conducted in schools, with pupils completing online self-completion surveys in class.
-The study collected data from a sample of 2,559 11 to 16 year olds attending academies and maintained schools in England, Scotland, and Wales.
-Fieldwork took place between 14 March to 1 July 2022.
+The study collected data from a sample of 3,453 11 to 17 year olds attending academies, maintained and independent schools in England, Scotland, and Wales.
+In previous years the survey has collected data from 11 to 16 year olds, in school years 7 to 11 in academies and maintained secondary schools.
+This year an addition was made to include 17 year olds, those in year 12, as well as pupils from independent schools.
+Fieldwork took place between February to July 2023.
 Further details of the methodology, sampling and weighting processes, and sample profile are included in the Appendices of this report.Next section

 Show updates to this content